cldwalker/pedestal-dataflow-logger/README.md

 ## Description

 This experiment logs a pedestal-app v2 dataflow cycle - printing to stdout in clj and to the JS console in a browser.
-This experiment aims to inform what dataflow logging should go into [pedestal-app](https://github.com/pedestal/pedestal/issues/154).
+Useful pieces of this experiment will hopefully go into [pedestal-app](https://github.com/pedestal/pedestal/issues/154).

 ## Install